CumulusNetworks/DUE/templates/debian-package/README.md

 **Example:** Edit the debian/changelog to set a development version string for the package: due --run --build --dev-version ~123 --cbuild

+### Building a package that depends on previously built packages
+**Purpose** use a local package repository to store and serve built packages.
+**Example** ``due --run --build --use-local-repo myRepo``
+Or:
+**Example** ``due --run --image due-package-debian-10 --build --use-local-repo myRepo``

+The ``--use-local-repo`` option will create a local Debian package repository in the directory above the build directory, and the DUE contianer will use packages from it at the start of build, and add all built packages to it at the end of build.

+This is incredibly helpful when building packages that depend on other packages to have already been built.

+For Example - if package B depends on files supplied by package A

+`cd package-A`

+Now use a previously built Debian 10 image by default, and name the repository myRepo.
+`due --run --build --image due-package-debian-10 --build --use-local-repo myRepo`

+The duebuild script in the container  looks for `myRepo`, fails to find it, creates it, and then accesses it, resulting in a few warnings because the repository isn't popluated.

+The build completes and the *.debs are put in `myRepo`

+`cd package-B`

+`due --run --build --image due-package-debian-10 --build --use-local-repo myRepo`
+The duebuild script adds `myRepo` as a high priority repository and creates a sources.list entry for it.
+The build proceeds, with the package-A *.debs being accessed.
+The build completes, and package-B debs are added to `myRepo`

+*Caveats*: There is some overlap here with the `--install-debs-dir` option.
+Also this has only been tested with .debs of a single architecture.
+Using source tarfiles and multiple architectures may not work.

 ## Debugging
 Or, a descriptive collection of ways things have failed.
 Expect this list to grow.

 #  Additional notes:
 None.